KennethMWJr/iterators-and-control-flow/README.md

 What will we see when running the above snippet?
 What is the final value of `i`?

-You can think of the above as short-hand for
 ```javascript
 let i = 0;
 while(i < 10) {